reishaleem/exceptional-outliner/app/src/components/organisms/README.md

 ### PublicNavbar

 Renders a `Material-UI` `AppBar` that appears on the public page.
-It can become transparent and includes a `NavbarTitle` and `NavbarButtonList`.
+It can become transparent and includes a `NavbarTitle` and `NavbarButtonList` or `UserMenu`, depending if the user is logged in.

 ### MainWrapper